cinnData/MLearning/[ML-02] Introduction to Python.md

 ## Homework

+1. Use Python to evaluate the expressions `1/3 + 1/3 == 2/3` and `4/3 + 1/3 + 1/3 == 4/3 + 2/3`.
+Do you get what you expected?
+Why?

-1. Write a Python function which, given three integers, returns `True` if any of them is zero, and `False` otherwise.
+2. Write a Python function which, given three integers, returns `True` if any of them is zero, and `False` otherwise.

-2. Write a Python function which, given three integers, returns `True` if they are in order from smallest to largest, and `False` otherwise.
+3. Write a Python function which, given three integers, returns `True` if they are in order from smallest to largest, and `False` otherwise.